Natural CodeNatural language processing for code security

-If the corpus is good enough regarding the context in which such words would appear, then the suggestions should be just as good.
-The quality of results and hence the accuracy of our classifier is highly dependent on the training corpus' quality.
+If the corpus is good enough regarding the context in which such words appear, then the suggestions should be just as good.
+The quality of results, and hence the accuracy of our classifier, is highly dependent on the training corpus' quality.
 Cell phone predictive keyboards exploit this fact by learning from your typing habits.
-Depending on who you are, "machine" might be more likely followed by "shop", "head" or "learning".
+Depending on who you are "machine" might be more likely followed by "shop", "head" or "learning".

-Now if all this can be done on natural language, which has all sorts of ambiguities, mistakes in the training corpus, irregularities, etc, image what can be done if we applied this same idea to code, which is highly regular, ordered and syntactically strict?
-The possible applications are very promising:
+If all this can be done on natural language, which has all sorts of ambiguities, mistakes in the training corpus, irregularities, etc, imagine what could be done if we applied this same idea to code, which is highly regular, ordered and syntactically strict?
+The possible applications are promising.

 Finding bugs in code via n-gram analysis.

 Make code more natural by enforcing coding conventions, i.e. a special kind of linting.

 Generate pseudo-code or documentation automatically.